ak-aryan/website/README.md

 python manage.py collectstatic
 ```

 Note that this *will not* update the images on the site as they are still served by Cloudfront.
-You need to invalidate the updated files using the AWS cli or web interface.
+You need to invalidate the updated files using the AWS cli or Web interface.